213withani/react/fulstackReactBook.md

 Using JSX enables us to write the markup for our component views in a familiar, HTML-like syntax.

 ### JSX
-React components ultimately render HTML which is displayed in the browser.
+* JSX represents a light abstraction over the JavaScript version.

-render() describes the view.
+* React components ultimately render HTML which is displayed in the browser.

-React allows us to describe a component’s HTML representation in JavaScript.
+* React allows us to describe a component’s HTML representation in JavaScript.

-DOM = HTML Tree
+* render() describes the view.

-JSX presents a light abstraction over the JavaScript version
+* DOM = HTML Tree

 ### app-1.js
 render this ProductList inside a specific DOM node